What is a Dubai trade license?

 Step 1.
 Choose your business activity

 Start by selecting the business activities you wish to include on your license.
-Dubai authorities offer over 2,000 approved options, grouped under commercial, professional, or industrial categories.
+Dubai authorities offer over 2,000 approved options.
 Make sure to select only those relevant to your planned operations — each activity must be declared.

 Depending on the license type, you will need to either lease an office (mainland) or choose a workspace plan (free zone).
 For offshore companies, physical office space is usually not required.

 This government clearance indicates that the authority has no objection to your business activity and legal form.
-In mainland setups, this comes from the Department of Economic Development (DED); in free zones, it’s from the zone’s authority.
+In mainland setups, this comes from the Department of Economic Development (DED); in free zones, it’s issued by the zone’s authority.

 Gather all required forms and documents.
 Some activities may require external approvals from regulators such as the Dubai Health Authority, Central Bank, or Knowledge and Human Development Authority.